-The FBI gives true crime enthusiasts the chance to play detective and relive some of its most infamous cases through its vault.
+The FBI gives true crime enthusiasts the chance to play detective and relive some of its most infamous cases through its online archives.

 “The Vault” is the agency’s website that houses documents, photos and case files from some of the most famous cases.
 There are thousands of pages of documents for the public to review from the Sept.
 11 attacks to investigations into Hollywood elite to UFOs to famous killings.